koush/scratch/README.md

 ## TLS

-Creating and using self-signed certificates is similar to the [previous Socket Server and Client example](#socket-client-and-server):
+Creating a TLS Server that uses a key/certificate pair is similar to the [previous Socket Server and Client example](#socket-client-and-server):

 ### TLS Server